Apple IIGS

 The Apple IIGS (styled as IIGS) is a 16-bit personal computer produced by Apple Computer beginning in September 1986.
 It is the fifth and most powerful model of the Apple II family.
 The "GS" in the name stands for "Graphics and Sound", referring to its enhanced multimedia hardware, especially the "state-of-the-art" audio.
 It is compatible with earlier Apple II models, and Apple initially sold a kit for converting an Apple IIe into a IIGS.
+8-bit Apple II software runs nearly three times as fast on the IIGS by default.

 The system is a radical departure otherwise, with a WDC 65C816 microprocessor, 256 KB—1 MB of random-access memory expandable to 8 MB, resolution and color similar to the Amiga and Atari ST, and a 32 channel Ensoniq wavetable synthesis chip.
 Bundled with a mouse, it is the first computer from Apple with a color graphical user interface (color was introduced on the Macintosh II six months later) and the Apple Desktop Bus interface for keyboards, mice, and other input devices.

 The IIGS blurred the lines between the Apple II and Macintosh.
 After releasing the IIGS, Apple chose to focus on the Mac and no new Apple IIGS models were released.
 The standard RAM was doubled to 512 KB in 1988, then to 1 MB in 1989, and there were two firmware updates.
 Apple ceased IIGS production on December 4, 1992.

 Hardware

 The Apple IIGS made significant improvements over the Apple IIe and Apple IIc.
-It emulates its predecessors via a custom chip called the Mega II and uses the then-new WDC 65C816 16-bit microprocessor.
-The processor runs at 2.8 MHz, which is faster than the 8-bit processors used in the earlier Apple II models.
-The 65C816 allows the IIGS to address considerably more RAM.
-The original 65C816 processor used in the IIGS was certified to run at up to 4 MHz.
+It emulated its predecessors via a custom chip called the Mega II and used the new WDC 65C816 16-bit microprocessor.
+The processor ran at 2.8 MHz, which is faster than the 8-bit processors used in the earlier Apple II models.
+The 24-bit memory addressing of the 65C816 allowed the IIGS to use considerably more RAM.
+The original 65C816 processor in the IIGS was certified to run at up to 4 MHz.
 Faster versions of the 65C816 processor were readily available, with speeds of between 5 and 14 MHz, but Apple kept the machine at 2.8 MHz throughout its production run.

 Its graphical capabilities have higher resolution video modes and more color than 8-bit Apple II models.
 These include a 640×200-pixel mode with 2-bit color depth and a 320×200 mode with 4-bit color, both of which can select 4 or 16 colors (respectively) at a time from a palette of 4,096 colors.
 By changing the palette per scan line, it is possible to display 3,200 colors at once.

 The audio is generated by a Ensoniq 5503 digital synthesizer chip with 32 channels of sound.
 These channels can be paired to produce 15 voices in stereo.
 There is 64 KB of dedicated RAM for use by the 5503.